drupalio/deno-cef/README.md

 electric create
 ```

-The first time you run this command, it will take a while for it to finish running, as this command will fetch a precompiled binary for your platform from this repository, decompress it, unarchive it, cache it, and then copy it from the cache to your local directory.
-The next time you run this command it will run much faster as it will simply use a copy of DenoCEF from the cache.
+The first time you run this command, it will take a while for it to finish running, as this command will fetch a precompiled binary for your platform, decompress it, unarchive it, cache it, and then copy it from the cache to your local directory.
+Due to The next time you run this command it will run much faster as it will simply use a copy of DenoCEF from the cache.

 Once the project is created, you can run the following command to run DenoCEF: